google/xls/docs_src/dslx_reference.md

 *   subtract (`-`)
 *   multiply (`*`)

-Things like
+Functions like
 [`std::smul`](https://github.com/search?q=repo%3Agoogle%2Fxls+path%3Axls%2Fdslx/stdlib/std.x%20%22fn+smul%22)
 are convenient helpers when you are working with mixed widths.
-Because these expressions return the same type as the operands, if you want a carry you need to widen the inputs (e.g.
+Because these expressions return the same type as the operands, if you want a carry you need to widen the inputs (e.g., [`std::uadd_with_overflow`](https://github.com/search?q=repo%3Agoogle%2Fxls+path%3Axls%2Fdslx/stdlib/std.x%20%22fn+uadd_with_overflow%22)
-[`std::uadd_with_overflow`](https://github.com/search?q=repo%3Agoogle%2Fxls+path%3Axls%2Fdslx/stdlib/std.x%20%22fn+uadd_with_overflow%22)
 ).
 The optimizer will narrow the operands and produce efficient hardware, especially with trivial zero-/sign-extended operands like `std::smul` and